iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 Congratulation you just built your first TEE application.

 {% hint style="info" %}
-The `sconify.sh` script prints the generated docker image name, retag this image and push it on dockerhub.
+The `sconify.sh` script prints the generated docker image name, you must retag this image and push it on dockerhub.
 {% endhint %}

 {% hint style="info" %}